 Freezing and miserable outside it may have been but inside the venue it was warm and toasty with suitable refreshment and luxurious chairs to keep the smattering of spectators comfortable.

-Being part of "the media" does have its advantages and I soon found myself positioned by an open fire in the comfiest of leather seats, cradling a brandy while two very quiet, studious men played billiards.
+Being part of "the media" does have its advantages and I soon found myself positioned by an open fire in a comfy leather seat, cradling a brandy while two very quiet, studious men played billiards.

 The words jolted me from my thoughts and I discovered both players eyeing me disapprovingly.
 "Would you mind.
-We are trying to play a game here and you were snoring."
+We are trying to play and you were snoring".